-For traditional manufacturing industries, the Cost of Goods Sold includes expenses like inventory, but in the development world — and particularly when it comes to Software as a Service (SaaS) — the Cost of Goods Sold includes hosting and monitoring costs, account management, license fees, web development and support costs, training, professional services, and subscriptions.
+For traditional manufacturing industries, the cost of goods sold includes expenses like inventory, but in the development world — and particularly when it comes to SaaS — the cost of goods sold includes hosting and monitoring costs, account management, license fees, web development and support costs, training, professional services, and subscriptions.

 To do this, add the costs of any purchases necessary, as well as labor fees, shipping costs, overhead expenses (like electricity or office space), subscriptions, licenses, hosting and any other professional services that you’ve paid for.